tinacms/tina.io/content/docs/getting-started/edit-content.md

 ### _fields_

 The `fields` array is comprised of [field definitions](/docs/plugins/fields#field-definition).
 All fields share a common [base configuration](docs/plugins/fields#field-config).
-Field definitions need at least two properties: a `name` or the path to the data and a `component` to edit that data from.
+Field definitions need at least two properties:

+ - a `name`, indicating the path to access the data from the values object, and
+ - a `component` that displays the interface for editing the data.

 You will be working with fields a lot in Tina.
 To get more familiar, try to adjust the `label` property or add a new field to the array.
 Reference [the documentation](/docs/plugins/fields) for a full list of default field plugins.